Here's Our Rant About Verb Technology Company Inc. (VERB)

 VERB’s Market Performance

-VERB stocks went up by 0.30% for the week, with a monthly jump of 31.60% and a quarterly performance of -56.85%, while its annual performance rate touched -65.20%.
-The volatility ratio for the week stands at 13.29% while the volatility levels for the past 30 days are set at 12.97% for Verb Technology Company Inc..
-The simple moving average for the period of the last 20 days is -10.01% for VERB stocks with a simple moving average of -66.81% for the last 200 days.
+VERB stocks went up by 40.30% for the week, with a monthly jump of 6.48% and a quarterly performance of -45.24%, while its annual performance rate touched -53.39%.
+The volatility ratio for the week stands at 13.30% while the volatility levels for the past 30 days are set at 10.87% for Verb Technology Company Inc. The simple moving average for the period of the last 20 days is 19.01% for VERB stocks with a simple moving average of -55.52% for the last 200 days.

 Stock Fundamentals for VERB